 Over time, dentures can become unstable due to loss of bone.
-If this happens, implant supported dentures are an option.
+To achieve the most stable solution for multiple missing teeth, implants are ideal.

 Implant supported dentures can be permanently attached to the implants, or can be removable (snap on).

-There are two key types of implant supported dentures – All on 4 and overdentures.
+There are two key types of implant supported dentures – All On X and overdentures.

-An All on 4 is a permanent fixed denture that is supported by the placement of 4 (or occasionally more) implants.
+An All On X is a permanent fixed denture that is supported by the placement of 2-6 implants.
 It does deliver an exceptional dental solution for many patients.

-There are many benefits to All on 4:
+There are many benefits to All On X:

-- All on 4 dentures feel much more like having your normal teeth, and eliminate the issues caused by wearing standard dentures.
+- All On X dentures feel much more like having your normal teeth, and eliminate the issues caused by wearing standard dentures.

 - This is the closest denture to natural teeth.